hummingbot/deploy/autostart_hummingbot_compose/README.md

 Afterwards, save the file.

-## 4. Recreate container
+### 4. Launch network

-Now, the script or strategy will auto-start when you create the container:
+Now, the script or strategy will auto-start when you restart the Compose network
 ```
 docker-compose up -d
 ```